 Sometimes when you make a donation you don’t feel like you’ve done much.
 But when you start connecting the dots, you see that every bit of your donation is going right back into your community.
 When I donate my money or my time, I know that in some way I’m directly involved in this process of creating positive change.

-Tracy Stewart (shown at right with her children) gives financial gifts and also donates her time as member of the Board, serving as one of our Community Representatives.
+Tracy Stewart (shown at right with her children) gives financial gifts, and for years she also donated her time as member of the Board, serving as one of our Community Representatives.

 What’s your philosophy on giving?